 In the course of investigating and taking action in response to complaints, personal information will be collected and handled in accordance with the 11 Information Privacy Principles in the Information Privacy Act 2009 (Qld).

-Documentation relating to complaints is stored on a file which is retained in locked storage.
+Documentation relating to complaints is retained in locked storage.
 Information relating to complaints is accessible only by those staff members whose duties require them to deal with the information.

 After you have lodged a complaint

 We will keep you informed about the progress of your complaint and any action taken.